viamrobotics/docs/docs/tutorials/projects/make-a-plant-watering-robot.md

 Finally, select **Finish**.
 Restart your Pi using `sudo reboot` to make these changes take effect.

-### Test your soil moisture readings on your Pi

-Next, install the Adafruit ADC library [`Adafruit_CircuitPython_MCP3xxx`](https://github.com/adafruit/Adafruit_CircuitPython_MCP3xxx/) on your Pi.
+### Install the Python SDK

+Next, set up a virtual environment and install the SDK.
+(If you want to read more on virtual environments, check out [the documentation](https://docs.viam.com/build/program/python-venv/).)

-Before installation, make sure any packages on your Pi are up to date:
+Make sure any packages on your Pi are up to date, while connected to your Pi with SSH run:

 ```shell
 sudo apt update
 sudo apt upgrade
 ```

+Then run the following command to create and activate the virtual environment:

+python3 -m venv .venv
+source .venv/bin/activate

 Make sure you have `pip` installed for Python 3: